Match# 192512 (Burrell @ CoxHealth)

 About This Rotation

 Burrell Behavioral Health has partnered with CoxHealth in Springfield, Missouri to offer a unique internship experience.
 CoxHealth is a large, not-for-profit health system with internship positions located in Springfield, Missouri.
-Internship positions through Burrell @ CoxHealth Dual Track will have a range of opportunities for training including inpatient psychiatric, acute medical and rehabilitation, telehealth, integrated behavioral healthcare, and psychological evaluations.
+Internship positions through Burrell @ CoxHealth Dual Track will have a range of opportunities for training including inpatient psychiatric, acute medical and rehabilitation, integrated behavioral healthcare, and psychological evaluations.
 CoxHealth internship training programs are customizable (as time and coverage allow) based on an intern’s training needs and wants.

 Training Opportunities

 Interns who seek training in integrated behavioral healthcare will be able to work with patients on a variety of factors including, but not limited to, lifestyle changes, management of chronic disease states, psychosocial risk factors, disease-related distress, and behavioral interventions related to familial or academic difficulties.
-Screening assessments, consistent with integrated behavioral healthcare practice, will also be a routine part of the training program.
-Interns will have opportunities to practice integrated healthcare in primary care, pediatric, and specialty care settings.

-Broadly, opportunities may also be available for interns to engage in tele-behavioral health for our rural, underserved clinics.
+Occasionally, opportunities may also be available for interns to engage in tele-behavioral health for our rural, underserved clinics.

 Burrell Behavioral Health: Dual Track interns will work with their assigned supervisor to complete outpatient psychological evaluations.
 Burrell provides training on a comprehensive battery that may include clinical interview, record review, gathering collateral information, and assessment of intellectual functioning, achievement, personality (objective and projective), symptom validity, and adaptive functioning.